Alternative Winter Break December 22- 27, 2019

 The program is open to Jewish teens in grades 9-12 from all across the United States and Canada.

-Spend this winter break making an impact and join Jewish teens from across the country on Alternative Winter Break (AWB) to help rebuild communities in Puerto Rico, where the devastating effects of last year’s Hurricane Maria are still being felt.
+Make an impact this winter break on Alternative Winter Break (AWB).
+Join Jewish teens from across the country to help rebuild communities in Puerto Rico, where the devastating effects of Hurricane Maria are still being felt.
 You’ll make a tangible difference in the lives of others and connect with a vibrant community working to recover from an unprecedented natural disaster.

-On September 20th, 2017 Hurricane Maria hit Puerto Rico (and surrounding territories) in the worst natural disaster of the island’s history.
-As a result of the storm, Puerto Rico’s power grid was effectively destroyed, $90 billion in damage occured, and hundreds of citizens were killed.
-Today, after months of recovery efforts, the people of Puerto Rico are still in need of help.
+On September 20th, 2017, Hurricane Maria hit Puerto Rico (and surrounding territories) in the worst natural disaster of the island’s history.
+As a result of the storm, Puerto Rico’s power grid was effectively destroyed, $90 billion in damage occurred, and hundreds of citizens were killed.
+Today, after over two years of recovery efforts, the people of Puerto Rico are still in need of help.

-Through our partnership with Young Judaea Puerto Rico and the JCC, Alternative Winter Break will work directly with the municipality of Loiza on rebuilding projects, debris removal, food delivery to the home bound, distribution of supplies, and more.
-In addition, the group will take part in the community’s Christmas carnival by running games and booths for the children of Loiza.
+Through our partnership with Young Judaea Puerto Rico and the JCC, AWB will continue our work from a year ago with the municipality of Loiza.
+Last year we painted homes and took part in the community’s Christmas carnival by running games and booths for the children of Loiza.
+We will build on the connections we made last year with various rebuilding organizations to continue our efforts.

 The program will also include a visit to Old San Juan, fun on the beach and other surprises and adventures.
-See the video below for more information on the devastation of Hurricane Maria and the impact we’ll make on this year’s trip to Puerto Rico.
+See the video above to see a glimpse of what we did on last year’s trip to Puerto.

 December 22nd – December 27th, 2019

-The cost of AWB Puerto Rico is $500.
+Our early bird price is $550 through October 20th, 2019.
+After this date, the price will go up.
 Young Judaea is committed to offering programs that are as affordable as possible without compromising the integrity or quality of the experience.
 There are a variety of subsidies available.
 Please scroll down to see information about subsidies and scholarships or contact firstname.lastname@example.org.
 The cost does not include flights which are the responsibility of the participant to organize.
 See our FAQ section for more information about flights.